telehash/telehash.github.io/v3/channels/box.md

 }
 ```

-If the `"box"` is not included it is a request for the next available box with any ID, and the selected box key/value is sent in a single response packet.
-Any given ID must be validated as being to the recipient.

 Upon opening, all waiting messages for the client are streamed back (flow is managed normally as a reliable channel).
 If there are no messages or the box is unknown the channel is always closed by the server without an error.

-Any packet on the channel can contain a message attached as the BODY in either direction, and each message must never be larger than 1024 bytes.
-All messages are uniquely identified/cached by the SipHash of the BODY using the box ID as the key so that the server can easily dedup messages.
+Any packet on the channel can contain a message attached as the BODY in one direction, if the message is larger than one channel packet it is broken across multiple with the last packet always containing a `"done":true`.
+All messages are uniquely identified/cached by the SipHash of the entire BODY bytes using the box ID as the key so that the server can easily dedup messages.

 If the box is at capacity, older messages are automaticlly removed when new ones are sent.
-The server should always retain at least one message for any sender regardless of age up to the total capacity of messages (quota of 100 would be at most 1 message per 100 senders).
+The server should attempt to retain the last message from any sender if it is <1024 bytes regardless of age (quota of 10k would be at most 1 message per 10 senders).

 A packet with a `"id":"16-hex"` only and no BODY from either the sender or recipient is a request to clear/remove any matching message in the box.